zenarcha/extraction-OS-capability/README.md

 Before deployment:

-- Review the implementation against the documented rules.
+- Review the implementation against the documented engineering rules.
 - Ensure prompts are version controlled.
 - Plan a safe rollout strategy.
 - Ensure monitoring is in place.